Outcomes frameworks and question banks

 The Money Advice Service has developed a suite of outcomes frameworks and question banks to help organisations measure changes in people's financial capability.

-For each Framework there is a high level schematic, shown on each of the pages below, which summarises the key components of financial capability.
-Each high level schematic is accompanied by a full Framework, in the form of an interactive Excel spreadsheet, which contains outcomes with indicators and questions that you can use in surveys to measure changes in people’s financial capability.
+Each outcomes framework is summarised on the pages below, and is accompanied by a detailed question bank that can be downloaded from the same page.
+The question bank contains all the outcomes from each framework, with indicators and questions that you can use in surveys to measure changes in people’s financial capability.

-For interventions that target adults aged 18 and above, with amended indicators for older adults and scope to develop further indicators for young adults as required.
+For interventions targeting adults aged 18 and above.
+There is a separate Outcomes Framework for Older People in Retirement and we are developing further indicators for young adults as required.

-For interventions that seek to enhance parents’ capacity to support and develop their children’s financial capability.
+For interventions targeting Children and Young People aged 3-18 with sets of indicators for different age groups, and for interventions that seek to enhance parents’ capacity to support and develop their children’s financial capability.

-For interventions that seek to enhance teachers’ skills, knowledge and understanding to drive the effectiveness of financial education.
+For interventions seeking to enhance teachers’ skills, knowledge and understanding to drive the effectiveness of financial education.

 For interventions targeting retired adults and those approaching later life.

 We will be adding more frameworks to our family in 2018.
 Watch this space!